Company Registration

 Developments from the Reserve Bank of India (RBI)

-In this section the author has discussed all the regulation that have been passed by the RBI under the corporate law:
+In this section the author has discussed all the regulation that has been passed by the RBI under the corporate law:

 The Reserve Bank of India (RBI) has introduced a novel framework to facilitate the acceptance of ‘Green Deposits’ by Regulated Entities to enhance green financing.
 This framework is scheduled to be implemented starting from June 1, 2023.
 Green finance refers to the practice of providing financial support, such as loans and investments, to activities and initiatives that aim to address climate risk mitigation, adaptation, and other environmental objectives.
 Within this particular framework, the monies acquired through green deposits by corporations will be allocated towards financing activities or initiatives pertaining to renewable energy, energy efficiency, clean transport, climate change adaptation, and sustainable water and waste management.

 The Reserve Bank of India (RBI) amended the Master Direction on Know Your Customer (KYC) Direction, which was initially issued in 2016, on April 28, 2023.
-The modifications were implemented in response to the increasing inclination towards in-person loan transactions and to enable lenders to utilise digital documents, including those kept on the DigiLocker platform, as a means to minimise physical interaction with borrowers.
+The modifications were implemented in response to the increasing inclination towards in-person loan transactions and to enable lenders to utilize digital documents, including those kept on the DigiLocker platform, as a means to minimize physical interaction with borrowers.

 Moreover, the alteration above was necessitated to integrate the amendments made on March 7, 2023, to the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005.
 Additionally, it was done to provide guidance on the implementation process of Section 12A of the Weapons of Mass Destruction and their Delivery Systems (Prohibition of Unlawful Activities) Act, 2005, and to revise specific instructions in alignment with the recommendations put forth by the Financial Action Task Force (FATF).